denten-books/plain-text/main.md

 digital content back into its media-dependent, irreproducible, and analog forms.
-Another way to put it would be to say that on "protected" devices the content is digital for some users and analog for those without permissions to transmediate.
+Another way to put it would be to say that on "protected" devices the content is digital for some users and analog for those without permissions to copy, share, and transform.

 The word, already a discrete quantity, becomes truly digital as form, when coupled loosely to its material contexts.
-Ontologically, text is always digital, first because it represents discrete units of information about the world, and second, because it always allows for some measure of "flawless copying and preservation."
-Copying and preservation is one of the reasons for writing in the first place.
+Ontologically, text is always
+digital: first because it represents discrete units of information about the world, and second, because it allows for some measure of "flawless copying and preservation."
+Copying and preservation constitute the logic compelling the historical advancement of writing.
 But, note also that "flawless copying and preservation" are in themselves contingent, not wholly necessary properties of writing.
-Imagine a world in which ideas forever "adhere" to their brain-bound media.
+For example, imagine a world in which ideas forever "adhere" to their brain-bound medium.
 Imagine also a society that positively prohibits the transmediation of thought, on paper or between brain cells.
 Envision extreme forms of thought control that restrict the very basics of speech and literacy, prohibiting the manufacture of pens, paper, computers, photocopiers, voice recorders, and word processors.
 Such prohibitions would amount to total censorship.
 A radically analog society would also be wholly mute.

 Understanding digitality as a format imposed onto matter, a format that facilitates transmediation, recasts the history of computing as something other